tymyrddin/purple/source/docs/distribution-networks/simulation-substrate.md

 ## The abstraction layer

-Building a testbed around observable semantics rather than vendor-specific implementations allows progress surprisingly far without owning a substation in the back garden.
+Building a testbed around observable semantics rather than vendor-specific implementations carries a complex estate surprisingly far without standing up the plant behind it.

 A realistic distribution-network simulation needs: